The Climate and The Best Time to Visit New Zealand

 Climate & Best Time to Visit the North Island of New Zealand

-First of all there’s more sunshine and less rainfall on the North Island than on the South Island.
+First of all, there’s more sunshine and less rainfall on the North Island than on the South Island.
 The North Island of New Zealand can be divided into town regions, which differ in the climate.
-In the north of the island, where auckland is located, there is a subtropical climate.
+In the north of the island, where Auckland is located, there is a subtropical climate.
 That means the winters are mild and the summer months are warm.
 Summer is the perfect time for a beach holiday.
 The best time to visit New Zealand for a beach holiday on the North Island are the months of December, February and March.
-Many holiday makers choose this travel time for their New Zealand trip.
-However you need to be aware that its the high season and prices for flights and accomodation are more expensive and much high than in other seasons.
-But at this time you can expesct stable weather.
+Many holidaymakers choose this travel time for their New Zealand trip.
+However, you need to be aware that its the high season and prices for flights and accommodation are more expensive and much high than in other seasons.
+But at this time you can expect stable weather.
 There are around nine to ten rainy days per month.
-Furthermore you get a much higher number of hours of sunshine per day.
+Furthermore, you get a much higher number of hours of sunshine per day.
 The exact weather and climate data you can find in the table below.
 The best insight into the climate of the Northern Island is to look at Auckland.
 Based on this data you’ll be able to find the best time to visit New Zealand.

 The Best Time to Visit New Zealand (Wellington) at a Glance:

 - December (Beach Holiday): 19°C, 7h of Sunshine, 17°C Water temp., 9 Rainy Days